 If you don’t promote your blog, you’ll likely have issues getting an audience – or growing the audience that you already have.
 So, it’s important to understand the different ways you can promote your blog.

 As the title indicates, this post is number 12 in a series about becoming a successful blogger.
-In our previous post, we talked about writing your first blog post.
+In our previous post, we talked about writing your first blog post and then doing SEO Optimizations.
 In this post, you’ll learn how to promote your blog.
 While there are nearly unlimited ways of promotion, we’ll cover only the most powerful and effective ones in this post.

 If you want to get more readers on your blog, you absolutely must implement the tactics in this post.
 Don’t miss out!

 Let’s get promoting!

 What is blog promotion, anyway?
 The concept is quite simple, although the execution can be complex.
 In essence, blog promotion just means doing a variety of different things to get more visitors.